notepad-plus-plus/npp-usermanual/content/docs/preferences.md

         * If the box is empty, there are no vertical edges.
         * If there is one number ℕ in the box, there will be one vertical edge, after the column for the ℕth character.
         * If there is more than one number (separated by whitespace), then there will be a vertical edge at each of the given character columns.
-        * `☐ Background mode`: the vertical edge is usually a vertical line; if this option is checked, the vertical edge will be indicated by styling the _background_ of the text to the right of the edge.
+        * `☐ Background mode`: The vertical edge is usually a vertical line; if this option is checked, the vertical edge will be indicated by styling the _background_ of the text to the right of the edge.
-    * Single Vertical Edge: in older versions of Notepad++, there was only a single vertical edge available, with more toggled options:
+    * Single Vertical Edge: In older versions of Notepad++, there was only a single vertical edge available, with more toggled options:
-        * `☐ Show vertical edge`: shows a vertical edge at the specified location, often used to indicate the right margin for manually setting the number of characters per line
+        * `☐ Show vertical edge`: Shows a vertical edge at the specified location, often used to indicate the right margin for manually setting the number of characters per line.
-        * `☐ Line mode`: the vertical edge is indicated by a solid vertical line
+        * `☐ Line mode`: The vertical edge is indicated by a solid vertical line.
-        * `☐ Background mode`: the vertical edge is indicated by styling the _background_ of the text to the right of the edge
+        * `☐ Background mode`: The vertical edge is indicated by styling the _background_ of the text to the right of the edge.
-        * `Number of columns: __ `: sets where the vertical edge will be, in numbers of columns (characters) from the left edge of the page
+        * `Number of columns: __ `: Sets where the vertical edge will be, in numbers of columns (characters) from the left edge of the page.
 * **Line Number**:
-    * `☐ Display`: shows the line numbers to the left of the text
+    * `☐ Display`: Shows the line numbers to the left of the text.
-    * `☐ Dynamic width`: the line number display will adjust its width based on the number of digits needed
+        * `☐ Dynamic width`: The line number display will adjust its width based on the number of digits needed.
-    * `☐ Constant width`: the line number display will have enough width for any line number in the document
+        * `☐ Constant width`: The line number display will have enough width for any line number in the document.
 * **Padding**: (new to v8.0.0)
     * **Left** will add _N_ pixels of padding between the left edge of the editor pane and the actual text (this is beyond the space allocated for the line numbering, and beyond the space allocated for the folding column).
 A bigger number leaves more of a gap, and thus less room for actual text.
     * **Right** will add _N_ pixels of padding between the right edge of the editor pane and the actual text.
 A bigger number leaves more of a gap, and thus less room for actual text.
     * The **Distraction Free** setting changes the borders when [**Distraction Free Mode**](../views/#application-views) is active; a bigger number means more of the screen width is allocated to distraction free text, and a smaller number means less of the screen width is allocated to distraction free text.
-* `☐ Display Change History`: shows a narrow column with a color to indicate lines that have been changed (orange), or lines that were changed in this session but have been saved (green), or changes that have been undone since the last change (light blue/green).
+* `☐ Display Change History`: Shows a narrow column with a color to indicate lines that have been changed (orange), or lines that were changed in this session but have been saved (green), or changes that have been undone since the last change (light blue/green).
 The background of this margin is set by the background color of the [**Global Styles > Change History Margin**](#global-styles)
-* `☐ Display bookmark`: adds an additional margin to the left of the text editing area, to show a large shaded circle next to all lines that contain a bookmark, and green arrow symbols that bracket a range of hidden lines.
+* `☐ Display bookmark`: Adds an additional margin to the left of the text editing area, to show a large shaded circle next to all lines that contain a bookmark, and green arrow symbols that bracket a range of hidden lines.

 ### New Document